borea17/borea17.github.io/_posts/2020-08-21-Unet_summary.md

 ### Model Implementation

-Implementing the model can be divided into two tasks:
+Model implementation can be divided into three tasks:

 * **Network Architecture**: The model architecture is given in the [model